plaurin/NesAsm/README.md

 - [TBD] Use the emulator PPU output to validate current palettes, OAM, pattern, attribute or name tables

 ## Include graphics
-- [InProgress] Use .png file for graphics
+- Use .png file for graphics
-- [InProgress] Create palette from imported .png file
+- Create palette from imported .png file
 - [TBD] Map tiles and meta tiles from imported .png file

 # How does it works